Legal Representation for E-Cigarettes and Vape Pen Injuries

 - Store the device away from extreme temperatures.

 Between 2009 and 2016, there were 195 reports of e-cigarette explosions in the U.S. according to the U.S. Fire Administration.
-Explosions from vape pens can cause second and third-degree burns, lacerations, and other serious injuries.
+Consequently, explosions from vape pens can cause second and third-degree burns, lacerations, and other serious injuries.
 Victims should seek immediate medical treatment and then call an attorney to protect their rights.

 Regulation of E-Cigarettes